Maddesumit/NiveshSikho360/README.md

 ### 2. Install Dependencies

 Install all the required npm packages.
+This command reads the `package.json` file and installs all the necessary dependencies.

 ```bash
 npm install
 ```

+A `requirements.txt` file is also included in the repository.
+While this format is typically used for Python projects, it is provided here for a quick, at-a-glance reference of the project's Node.js dependencies and their versions.
+The authoritative source for dependencies remains `package.json`.

 ### 3. Set Up Environment Variables